MIFIDPRU 8 Disclosure

 The information contained in this disclosure is proportionate to DPI’s size, nature, and complexity of DPI’s activities in line with the MIFIDPRU guidance rules.

 The Firm’s strategy, risks and capital structure are reviewed and challenged by the DPI Members on an annual basis as part of the Firm’s governance process or whenever there is a material change to the Firm’s business or operating model.
-The Members confirm that the Firms holds sufficient own funds and liquid assets to meet the risk of harm it poses to itself and other market participants.
+The Members confirm that the Firm holds sufficient own funds and liquid assets to meet the risk of harm it poses to itself and other market participants.

 Remuneration Policy